labgem/microscope-user-doc/docs/content/overview/login.rst

 After your account has been created, you will receive an automated message from LABGeM containing the required login information:

 .. note:: Dear annotator,
  	This is an automated message from LABGeM: your MicroScope account is now fully active.
-The Microscope web interface URL is : https://www.genoscope.cns.fr/agc/microscope Your login : **your_username**
+ 	The Microscope web interface URL is : https://www.genoscope.cns.fr/agc/microscope Your login : **your_username**.
  	Your password : **your_password **
 	Please note that login data is confidential.
 You may not share your account with anyone, or allow anyone other than you personally to access or use your account.
  	Best regards,
  	LABGeM Team

 Use this information in order to login into your account and get access to private sequences and annotation rights.